assumes an ssh priv pub key combo ~/.ssh/id_rsa & ~/.ssh/id_rsa.pub that it will add to the container host's authorized_keys

 Getting Started

-# assumes an ssh priv pub key combo ~/.ssh/id_rsa & ~/.ssh/id_rsa.pub that it will add to the vm host's authorized_keys
+# assumes an ssh priv pub key combo ~/.ssh/id_rsa & ~/.ssh/id_rsa.pub that it will add to the container host's authorized_keys

-# create a hack/.clusterplz.env file with SSH_PRIVATE_KEY and SSH_PUBLIC_KEY set to override this
+# create a hack/.sindplz.env file with SSH_PRIVATE_KEY and SSH_PUBLIC_KEY set to override this

-to restore a clean snapshot of the nodes if things get messed up.
+again to run a new cluster if things get messed up.

 # Get list of latest release binaries